appwrite/awesome-appwrite/README.md

 * **Appwrite + Vue Todo MVC** A simple todo app built with Appwrite and Vue.
 [Source Code](https://github.com/appwrite/todo-with-vue) [Demo](https://appwrite-todo-with-vue.vercel.app/)

 ### Android
-* **Appwrite System Health** - A simple demo app to build an express nodejs rest api to monitor health on appwrite app.
-[Source Code](https://github.com/fernandoamz/node-express-server-rest-api)  [Blog Post](https://dev.to/fernandoamz/appwrites-health-service-3lh7)
+* **Appwrite + Kotlin Android App -> Taleia** - A simple app that generates sets of random word combinations to fight the writer's block.
+It Allows to log in and save them with Appwrite to be able to retreive the liked combinations later.
+[Source Code](https://github.com/und1n3/taleia)

 ## Videos